Ire fortiter quo nemo ante iit.

 13 July 1931 Captain G Attwood RFA appointed as Master

-15 July 1931 sailed for Bora Bora, Society Islands to refuel HMS Diomede
+15 July 1931 sailed for Bora Bora, Society Islands to refuel HMS DIOMEDE

-15 September 1931 berthed at Auckland
+15 September 1931 berthed at Auckland, New Zealand

 4 April 1934 sailed Auckland for Colombo and the Persian Gulf to load